 (Refer here for Arduplane documentation on advanced failsafe.)

 The advanced failsafe system allows complex series of action when a failsafe event occurs.

 To fly the plane manually before the pixhawk was installed, the elevon mix was done in the transmitter.
 When the pixhawk was installed and the old style of elevon mixing was used, in the manual modes the elevon channels were passed straight through to the elevon servos.
 However, to make use of the new style elevon mixing in the pixhawk, the Taranis must deliver one channel for aileron and one for elevator with no mixing.

 Set up the transmitter with no elevon mixing, aileron on channel one and elevator on channel two.
 (Throttle is channel three.)

 I set my pixhawk parameters as follows.

-In the Taranis transmitter, channel direction was set as follows.
+In the Taranis transmitter on the Outputs screen, channel directions were set as follows.